Project Genesis is an impressive longitudinal study benefiting the honeybee

 Twenty colonies inhabit identical Langtroth hive bodies in two apiaries (the Upper Yard and Lower Yard), consisting of ten hives each.
 They are separated by 600 feet; all hives face south.
 The Upper Yard may in some ways be considered a control group because it remains treatment-free.

 The yards are separated to investigate the correlation between mite populations and colony survival.

 The Lower Yard is maintained in accordance with currently recommended best management practices: the overwhelming majority of academia and industry pundits view Varroa destructor as the most critical threat to colony survival, and consider the insertion of miticides within colonies as a lesser evil.
 In contrast, the Upper Yard remains treatment-free.

 The 9th season of our ground-breaking study will get underway in March of 2020.
-If you’d like to Volunteer to help in this vital project please submit your information here.
-If you are new to our Volunteer list or would like to learn what and why we are recording, please visit Inspection Forms and Protocol.
+If you’d like to volunteer to help in this vital project please submit your information here.

 Traditional commercial and hobbyist beekeepers continually manipulate their colonies in an effort to ‘strengthen’ or ‘increase production’ through various stratagems, while ‘natural’ beekeeping enthusiasts generally do not record data.